 Once you have found a carer you can trust, this regular social contact can increase confidence, boost a person’s sense of independence and promote social interaction out and about amongst the community.

 4. Care can be tailored to meet your specific needs

 Everyone is unique in how and why they need care.
-A dedicated carer understands the history of your loved one and knows your likes/dislikes.
-A dedicated support worker will be familiar with you or your loved one’s unique mental and physical needs and can therefore offer the best possible care and tailored support.
+A dedicated, regular support worker understands the history of your loved one and knows their likes/dislikes.
+They will be familiar with you or your loved one’s unique mental and physical needs and can therefore offer the best possible care and tailored support.

 5. Peace of mind for family and friends

-Introducing care into someone’s life can seem daunting not only for them but also the family.
+Introducing a new support worker into someone’s life can seem daunting not only for them but also the family.
 Knowing that your loved one is being cared for by someone you have met many times before can be a source of reassurance for primary care givers and can reduce stress for the wider family.
 Families can have peace of mind knowing the caregiver is trustworthy, reliable, skilled and has personal interests which are similar to their loved one who requires some extra assistance.

 Are you or someone you know looking for dedicated care in NSW, Victoria or Queensland?
 Then Like Family, an NDIS registered provider, may be the answer for you.